Nested async/await in Rust: Desugaring and assembly

 Async jump table

-The switching between different blocks is achieved using a jump table that is indexed by the async functions state in the closure environment.
-The jump table is generated by the compiler.
+Switching between blocks is achieved using a jump table indexed by the state of the async functions in the closure environment.
+The compiler generates the jump table.
 The patrol function's jump table looks like the following:

 .LJTI58_0: